-Namibia has two cellular operators MTC and TN mobile.
+Namibia has three cellular operators MTC, Paratus Telecom and TN mobile.
 MTC launched 4G during 2012.
 MTCs 3G network is deployed in over 95 percent of the country making access to the Internet available through their 3G devices and internet enabled phones, in partnership with Nokia Siemens and Motorola.
 This has been an enhancement of the existing GSM/GPRS/EDGE broadband technologies with increasing international capacity through VSAT Internet gateways.

-In March 2014, Namibia established its own Internet exchange point (WIXP) in collaboration with the African Union Commission through the African Internet Exchange System (AXIS) Initiative.
+In March 2014, Namibia established its own Internet exchange point (IXP) in collaboration with the African Union Commission through the African Internet Exchange System (AXIS) Initiative.

-Namibia has one public University with over 16,846 students, one public Polytechnic with over 13,130 students (2013), 46 vocational training centres and skills development centres, one private University with 8,300 students (2013) and 1,450 schools.
+Namibia has two main public institutions: University of Namibia and Namibia University of Science and Technology, 36 vocational training centres and 9 skills development centres, one private University and 1,450 schools.
 There are also several private colleges and open colleges operating in Namibia.